zelykiro/game-of-pig/README.md

 - HTML

-(This project was built as part of a udmey [course](https://www.udemy.com/course/the-complete-javascript-course/), the HTML and CSS were provided with the project file.)
+(This project was built as part of a udmey [course](https://www.udemy.com/course/the-complete-javascript-course/).)